TheApeMachine/co2ok-plugin-woocommerce/readme.txt

 [more information on our site](http://www.co2ok.eco/en/retailers/)

-We're just starting!
 Please let us know if you have feedback/questions or something doesn't work as expected: drop us a line : <make@co2ok.eco> or use the support section on wordpress.org

 [Terms of Service](http://www.co2ok.eco/wp-content/uploads/2017/10/ToS.pdf)